-Tier 2 consists of projects that address an established Jurisdictional Priority or a recommendation from a Jurisdictional Capacity Assessment that is appropriate for NOAA to address.
-Funding for projects that are identified as a jurisdictional priority but do not meet a National Goal and Objective are included because the CRCP recognizes that circumstances and management issues vary by jurisdiction over time.
+Tier 2 consists of projects that address an established Jurisdictional Priority, Local Action Strategy, or a recommendation from a Jurisdictional Capacity Assessment that is appropriate for NOAA to address.
+Funding for projects that are identified as a jurisdictional priority but do not meet a National Objective from the new CRCP Strategic Plan are included because the CRCP recognizes that circumstances and management issues vary by jurisdiction over time.

 Tier 3 includes management goals or objectives that were not previously identified as a priority, including emerging issues or new threats.
 The CRCP understands jurisdictions require flexibility to effectively manage their reefs, and certain opportunities or conditions might make working on these off-priority goals important in a given year.
+Applicants are encouraged to clearly state the importance of immediate action for each identified issue or threat.
+Due to the fluid nature of this tier, CRCP may elevate emerging issues or threats to a higher tier at its discretion and without prior notification to applicants.
+However, all proposed project initially identified as Tier 3 may not total more than 10% of the overall proposed budget in any year.